Logo Futurismo

 Bruno Ázera | Sunset on Pico Mountain

-All the biggest eruptions of the Pico volcano happened on the flanks, never really from the main crater.
+All the most significant eruptions of the Pico volcano happened on the flanks, never really from the main crater.
 The last eruption was in December 1720.
-The one creating Piquinho was in 1718 on the southern side.
-Before this, a big eruption from 1562 to 1564 created lava flowing into the ocean.
+The creation of Piquinho occurred in 1718 on the southern side.
+Before this, an enormous eruption from 1562 to 1564 created lava flowing into the ocean.

-In addition to possessing the highest mountain of Portugal, Pico island is the second-biggest island of the Azorean archipelago after São Miguel.
-It is part of the central group of islands, with its 4 other neighbors, São Jorge, Faial (the three forming the Triangle islands), Terceira, and Graciosa, up north.
+In addition to possessing the highest mountain in Portugal, Pico Island is the second-largest island of the Azorean archipelago after São Miguel.
+It is part of the central group of islands, with its four other neighbors, São Jorge, Faial (the three forming the Triangle islands), Terceira, and Graciosa, up north.

 Fauna & Flora